datahubio/datahub-cloud-template-dataset/docs/Add visuals and data-rich components.md

   }}
 />

-Simply copy and paste the following code snippet in the markdown file in your Github repository:
+Simply copy and paste the following code snippet in the markdown file in your GitHub repository:

 ```
 <Iframe